my-crazy-lab/remixrun-boilerplate/README.md

 db.getCollection("permissions").insert(
   {
     "_id" : "manager",
-    "description" : "This is manager, with can access data all cities of each country", "module" : "special",
+    "description" : "This is manager, can access data all cities of each country, view action history of Team, and manage member", "module" : "system",
-    "name" : "MANAGER"
+    "name" : "Permission: Manager"
   }
 )